Abu-Sharif/Abu-Sharif/README.md

 I enjoy building tools that simplify complex problems — especially in **finance and investing technology**.

 ---
 ## Featured Project: TaxDrag.ca
-Canada’s first all-in-one **Foreign Withholding Tax Calculator** designed to help investors thousands by understanding the ecct of tax drags on their portfolio!.
+Canada’s first all-in-one **Foreign Withholding Tax Calculator** designed to help investors **thousands** by understanding the effects of this sneaky tax on their portfolio!
+By allowing users to calculate and compare Foreign Withholding Taxes across several popular portfolios, it allows DIY investors to make an more educated financial decision.

-## 🛠️ Tech & Tools
-- **Languages**: Java, Python, JavaScript, SQL, PHP, R, MATLAB
-- **Web Development**: HTML5, CSS3, jQuery, Chart.js, WordPress
-- **Cloud & Tools**: AWS (EC2), Git, Node.js
-- 📊 **Features**:
-  - Portfolio Builder (custom user + anonymous portfolios)
-  - Tax drag comparison across account types (RRSP, TFSA, Non-Registered)
-  - Prebuilt portfolios (e.g., PWL Capital’s Model Portfolio)

 👉 [Visit TaxDrag.ca](https://taxdrag.ca)